Jia Zhangke: Wider success

 I Wish I Knew is a documentary exploring the changing face of Shanghai.
 I Wish I Knew debuted in the Un certain regard competition in the 2010 Cannes Film Festival.

 During the press conference of 18 April 2013, Jia's film Tian Zhu Ding (A Touch of Sin) was nominated for the Palme d'Or at the 2013 Cannes Film Festival.
 He won the award for Best Screenplay.
 In April 2014, he was announced as a member of the main competition jury at the 2014 Cannes Film Festival.

 His 2015 film Mountains May Depart was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival.

+In August 2016, Jia was appointed dean of the Shanghai Vancouver Film School at Shanghai University.

 In October 2017, Jia announced the establishment of the Pingyao International Film Festival (PYIFF) in Shanxi.

+In April 2021, Jia was appointed dean of the Shanxi Film Academy of Shanxi Media College.

+In April 2024, Jia's new film Caught by the Tides was selected into the main competition of the Cannes Film Festival and participated in the competition for the highest award "Palme d'Or".